I Found a Fledgling Bird

 If an adult appears and feeds the bird, it is not orphaned and the bird should be left alone, even if it seems like you should try and help the animal.
-You must take time, at least two hours, to quietly observe the bird from a distance in order to determine if it is orphaned.
+Quietly observe the bird from a distance for at least two hours in order to determine if it is orphaned.

-The fledgling should be able to walk, hop, and fly short distances at least along the ground.
-If it cannot do this, it may be injured and need help.
-If the fledgling has had contact with the mouth of a dog or cat, or if there are obvious signs of injury, it should be brought to a wildlife rehabilitator.
+If the fledgling has had contact with a dog or cat, or if there are obvious signs of injury, it should be brought to Greenwood.

 Every year Greenwood Wildlife receives fledglings that are not truly orphaned.
 Even though it seems like a dangerous world out there for a fledgling, their best chances for survival happen when they are raised by a parent.
 Please help prevent “kidnapping” of fledglings that are not orphaned by taking the time to determine if the animal really needs your help before transporting it to us.